roderickfung/react-infinite-calendar/README.md

 import React from 'react';
 import { render } from 'react-dom';
 import InfiniteCalendar from '@bneigher/react-infinite-calendar';
-import '@bneigher/react-infinite-calendar/styles.css'; // only needs to be imported once

 // Render the Calendar
 var today = new Date();